Lynette Scavo: Season 6

 In her first trimester, Lynette is depressed about the prospect of having twins so late in life and fears she will not love them.
 She hides the pregnancy from her boss, Carlos, so as not to jeopardize her promotion.
-Gabrielle soon discovers the truth, and is angry with Lynette for putting the future of Carlos' company at stake.
-She does not tell Carlos, although Lynette thought she would, so reveals her secret to him without knowledge.
+She eventually reveals her secret to him without knowledge, assuming Gabrielle had told him the truth.
 He tells her that her options are to move to Miami or to quit.
 He then gives her a huge amount of work to do in one night, but when Lynette attends her daughter's Christmas pageant instead, Carlos subsequently fires her.
 Lynette and Gaby's friendship becomes strained, but is restored when Lynette saves Celia Solis from being hit by a plane that crashes on Wisteria Lane.
 Following the crash, Lynette is in pain and realizes something is wrong with the babies.
 Her doctor discovers one of the twins needs circulatory surgery.
 While unconscious, Lynette dreams of the struggle of life with a disabled child.
 The dream ends with her disabled son's graduation, where he thanks her for always challenging him.
 When she awakens, Tom tells her that the ill baby died but the other survived.
 Despite her early reluctance to have these twins at all, Lynette sobs for her lost baby.
 She has trouble processing her grief until Tom suggests that she stay home with their daughter after she is born.

 Later in the season, Preston returns from Europe with a Russian woman named Irina.
 Lynette investigates and learns that Irina is a gold digger and prostitute, but Irina is killed by the Fairview Strangler.
 She invites the troubled teen Eddie Orlofsky to live with her family, unaware that he is the Fairview Strangler.
 Eddie becomes protective of Lynette, attacking Porter and nearly attacking Tom when each of them treats her in a way Eddie regards as disrespectful.
 Tom and Lynette agree that Eddie must see a therapist.
 The therapist suggests that Eddie's progress would improve if his mother accompanied him to therapy.
 However, no one answers the door at Eddie's house even though his mother's car is still there, and Lynette's suspicions are raised.
-When she learns that both Irina and Eddie's mother have been found dead, she confronts Eddie at his house and he traps her inside.
+When she learns that both Irina and Eddie's mother have been found dead, she confronts Eddie at his house, and he traps her inside.
 With her life at Eddie's mercy, Lynette goes into labor.
 She gives birth to her daughter, Paige, with Eddie's help.
 Eddie attempts to flee, but Lynette begs him to turn himself in, telling him that she would be proud to have a son like him.
 Eddie asks Lynette to do it for him.
 Lynette agrees, letting him hold the baby while she dials 911.